Bachelor of Arts in Child and Adolescent Development: Concentration in School Age Child and Family – ECE Associate Degree for Transfer Roadmap

 - Upper-Division GE, Areas B, C, and D (9 units): Courses required for the major may double-count if approved for UD GE.

 - Students entering this major with the AS-T in Early Childhood Education are not required to fulfill SF State Studies requirements.

 - Completion of major requirements includes completion of Complementary Studies.

 CAD major (Concentration in School Age Child and Family): 39-40 units

 - Concentration (21-22 units): Includes Capstone.

-- Minimum grade of C or better required for all courses in the major.
+- A minimum grade of C or better is required for all courses in the major.

 University Electives: 6 or more units